Finite-size scaling of out-of-time-ordered correlators at late times: Results

 \end{itemize}

 This is our main result.
+It is an example where certain properties of quantum chaotic systems can be calculated analytically.
+For comparison, Table \ref{t1} summarizes the finite-size scaling of late-time OTOC of generic traceless local operators for various types of quantum dynamics.

 The remainder of this paper is organized as follows.
-In Section \ref{randomU}, we provide a heuristic (non-rigorous) derivation of Eq. (\ref{spec}) using techniques from the theory of random unitaries.
-We begin by reviewing a previous approach, which takes into consideration the unitarity of the Hamiltonian dynamics by approximating $e^{-iHt}$ with a random unitary.
-Similar to Eq. (\ref{At}), this approach suggests that the residue value of the late-time OTOC is exponentially small in the system size.
-Unfortunately, this approximation is still too crude.
-In particular, we show that once energy conservation is also taken into consideration by requiring the random unitary to act within a small energy window, the scaling of late-time OTOC becomes inverse polynomial in the system size.
-In Section \ref{genericSpec}, we take a different approach by assuming a `generic' spectrum and the eigenstate thermalization hypothesis \cite{Deu91, Sre94, RDO08} (both of which are mild assumptions in chaotic systems).
-Then, we give a fully rigorous proof of Eq. (\ref{spec}) and the two statements itemized above.
-As shown in Eq. (\ref{theory}), we provide upper bounds (which are not necessarily tight) on the error terms and even work out the prefactor hided in the notation $\Theta(1/n)$ for late-time OTOC.
-In Section \ref{numerics}, we support our analytical arguments with numerical simulations of a non-integrable spin chain model.
-The numerical results suggest that the last term in Eq. (\ref{theory}) can be improved to $O(n^{-2})$.
+In Section \ref{special}, assuming a ``generic'' energy spectrum we present a simple derivation of Eq. (\ref{theory}) for the special case where the local operators in OTOC are terms in the Hamiltonian.
+In Section \ref{genericSpec}, we extend the approach to the general case using the eigenstate thermalization hypothesis (ETH) \cite{Deu91, Sre94, RDO08}.
+Thus, we give a rigorous proof of Eqs. (\ref{spec}), (\ref{theory}) based on two very mild assumptions for chaotic systems: a generic spectrum and ETH.
+In Section \ref{randomU}, we propose a heuristic physical picture for our results from the perspective of interpreting chaotic dynamics with random unitaries.
+We first introduce a previous approach, which takes into account the unitarity of the dynamics by approximating the time evolution operator $e^{-iHt}$ with a random unitary.
+Unfortunately, this approximation remains too crude, for it still suggests that the residual value of late-time OTOC is exponentially small in the system size.
+We show that once energy conservation is also taken into account by requiring the random unitary to act within small energy windows, the finite-size scaling of late-time OTOC becomes inverse polynomial.
+In Section \ref{numerics}, we support our analytical arguments with numerical simulations of a nonintegrable spin chain.
+The numerical results suggest that the remainder in Eq. (\ref{theory}) can be improved to $O(n^{-2})$.